-Three broad categories of workers should wear flame-resistant clothing for protection, based on the type of hazard the worker will encounter while completing their work.
+Three broad categories of workers should wear flameproof clothing for protection, based on the type of hazard the worker will encounter while completing their work.
 Here are the three primary hazards.

 - Electric arc: People exposed to this hazard include electricians and utility workers, among others.

 - Flash fire: This category includes pharmaceutical, chemical and refinery workers.